owendodd/cafe/content/designers/kira-scirbin.md

 title = "kira-scirbin"

 +++
-Kira Scirbin is a Chicago-based visual artist who makes garments, hand bags, and chokers as canvases for her paintings and embroideries.
+Kira Scirbin is a Chicago-based visual artist who makes garments, hand bags, and chokers that are used as canvases for her paintings and embroideries.
 Her work has a punk DIY aesthetic and often features abstract, haunting paintings paired with commonplace words such as “earth” and “adult.”
 These words are given a new dimension once worn upon the body.